 Click on the button to purchase via Amazon.
-If you are looking for Spanish, Portuguese, or Haitian Creole versions, once you click on the button, do a search by author on Amazon or by using the edition name, or you can click on the links by hovering over the cover images.
+If you are looking for other language editions, once you click on the button, do a search by author on Amazon or by using the edition name.

 Reading this book is a great way for parents, childcare providers, and caregivers, to talk to toddlers and preschool children about tornados in a non-scary way.
 Children can easily relate with these characters and their story gives children the tools and information they need to help stay safe should a tornado happen.

 Prepare to be blown away by Elephant Wind.
 This heartwarming book is full of delightful illustrations and important messages.
 Author Heather Beal shows adults how they can educate young children about hazards in an entertaining and non-frightening way.
 She also shines a bright light on the often overlooked capacity of children to learn and to contribute to their own recovery and to the broader community.

 - Lori Peek, University of Colorado and Co-Author of Children of Katrina

 - Bonnie Ferrante - Books for Children: Review

 - Author Anthony Avina's Blog: Book Review